pratapladhani/mcp-agent-langchainjs/docs/blog/02-mcp-functions/mcp-functions.md

 This will open a VS Code environment in your browser with the repo already cloned and all the tools installed and ready to go.
 Otherwise you can just [clone the repo](https://github.com/Azure-Samples/mcp-agent-langchainjs).

-Once you have the code ready, open a terminal an run:
+Once you have the code ready, open a terminal and run:

 ```sh
 # Install dependencies